All templates

 Each one of those tasks is a small part in the larger project, but they must all be completed to ensure the new software works as advertised.
 Your huddle board template allows all team members to share status updates in a clear and transparent manner to ensure the project remains on track.
 You can also evaluate how more immediate priorities conflict with other tasks and make adjustments to the project schedule based on the team feedback.

-How to use the Huddle Board Template
+How to use the huddle board template

 The huddle board template is a visual representation of all task workloads in a particular project.
 Project managers can easily see which tasks require immediate attention and make any changes to project schedules to help team members complete larger, more complex tasks.